 - a comprehensive assisted-support model for people who are unable to use digital services on their own

-If you are an Ontario College of Trades member and have an inquiry regarding your membership and related services, cluding renewing your certification, please contact the OCOT at
+If you were an Ontario College of Trades member and have an inquiry regarding your membership and related services, cluding renewing your certification, please contact the Skilled Trades Ontario at

 If you need more information about skilled trades and apprenticeship modernization, please contact Employment Ontario: